• Skip to primary navigation

 Shrimp

-• Remove shrimp heads and shells, leaving tails in-tact; devein.
+• Remove shrimp heads and shells, leaving tails intact; devein.
 Bring water and seasonings to a boil; reduce heat and simmer for 15 minutes to meld the flavors.
 Return water to a boil.
 Add shrimp and return to a boil for 2 minutes.
 Drain, rinse in cold water, and pour into ice water to cool completely.
 Rinse well with cold water and drain.
-Pat shrimp dry with paper towel; refrigerate until ready to use.
+Pat shrimp dry with paper towels; refrigerate until ready to use.
 (See Tip 3)

 Remoulade Sauce